Stick with what works or keep trying to fix what's broken?

-This year's draft is going to look a lot different than normal, with only five rounds as owners look to cut costs.
-Revenues are expected to dip dramatically with the 2020 season impacted by the ongoing COVID-19 pandemic, and eliminating the many millions handed out to draft picks as signing bonuses is one move amid the financial maneuvering.
-But nonetheless, when the first round is all said and done June 10, the White Sox will walk away with a talented player to add to their bright future.
+But this year's draft is going to look a lot different for plenty of other reasons, with only five rounds as owners look to cut costs.
+Revenues are expected to dip dramatically with the 2020 season impacted by the ongoing COVID-19 pandemic, and eliminating the millions handed out to draft picks as signing bonuses is one move amid the financial maneuvering.
+But nonetheless, when the first round is all said and done June 10, the Cubs will walk away with a talented player to add to their bright future.

 So here's a look at the top 20 prospects in the draft, as rated by the folks over at MLB Pipeline.
-One of them could be the next hyped White Sox prospect.
+One of them could be the next hyped Cubs prospect.

 1. Spencer Torkelson, 1B, Arizona State University

-Another power-hitting Pac-12 first baseman, Torkelson is getting compared to Vaughn.
-He hit a combined 48 homers during his freshman and sophomore seasons and walked 31 times in just 17 games before his junior season was halted by the coronavirus.
-The White Sox likely won't have the opportunity to draft him, though, and could instead soon see him as a division rival.
+A power-hitting Pac-12 first baseman, Torkelson is getting compared to White Sox prospect Andrew Vaughn, who was the No. 3 overall pick last summer.
+Torkelson hit a combined 48 homers during his freshman and sophomore seasons and walked 31 times in just 17 games before his junior season was halted by the coronavirus.
+The Cubs likely won't have the opportunity to draft him, though.
 MLB Pipeline's Jonathan Mayo has Torkelson going No. 1 overall to the Tigers in his mock draft.

 2. Austin Martin, OF/3B, Vanderbilt University